Otto Sirgo

-Otto Sirgo (/es/, born Otto Sirgo Haller; December 19, 1946 in Havana, Cuba) is a Cuban actor and director of Mexican telenovelas and theater.
+Otto Sirgo Haller (/es/, born December 19, 1946 in Havana, Cuba) is a Cuban actor and director of Mexican telenovelas and theater.
 He is the son of Cuban actor Otto Sirgo and Mexican actress Magda Haller and was married to Maleni Morales, also an actress, until her death in 2020.
-He starred in Recien Cazado along with Jaime Camil and Gabriela Vargas.
+He starred in Recien Cazado along with Jaime Camil and Gabriela Vergara.